 3 Steps to Close Contracts Fasters—and Scale

-First, with a contract lifecycle management platform (CLM), your organization will be able to side-step uncertainty in changes and agreed upon terms.
+First, with a contract lifecycle management platform (CLM), your organization is able to side-step uncertainty in changes and agreed upon terms.
 You’ll no longer be communicating in email threads, or tracking by time-stamped attachments.
-Instead, the process begins and ends within a secure, cloud-based digital system that’s designed to mitigate manual errors at every step.
+Instead, the process begins and ends within a secure, cloud-based digital system designed to mitigate manual errors at every step.

 Scaling in healthcare is a much more complex endeavor than in many other sectors.
-Systems within systems in place for, sometimes, decades can feel impossible to circumvent to actually scale.
+Systems within systems that have been in place for years can feel impossible to actually scale.

 In healthcare, garnering signatures on healthcare contracts is a process that can be automated and can decrease those contract cycle times substantially.
 For contracts such as BAAs, NDAs, SLAs or POs in healthcare, you can begin to scale by doing the following: